 - Pianist Andre Tchaikowski donated his body to medical research, and asked that his skull be used in the Royal Shakespeare Company's production of Hamlet.
-In 2008, he played Yorick opposite David Tennant.
+Actors were at first squeamish at the idea of using a real skull, but finally, in 2008, Tchaikowski played Yorick opposite David Tennant.

 - Frederick The Great of Prussia stipulated that he be buried in a simple grave at Sanssouci palace, next to his dogs.
 His successor decided that this was not on and had him buried in the vault of the Garnisonkirche in Potsdam.
 At the end of World War 2, the coffin was taken to Hohenzollern castle in Baden-Württemberg.
 He was finally buried where he wanted after the reunification of Germany.